-C.5.3.1 Key man risk management
+C.5.3.1 Key person risk management

-PIA has increased its level of documentation and sharing of knowledge between team members will help reduce the level of key man risk.
-This will help mitigating the severity of key man risk if a team member quits the team.
+PIA has increased its level of documentation and sharing of knowledge between team members.
+This will help mitigate the severity of key person risk if a crucial team member leaves.
 PIA also has succession plans in place for key roles.